pgEdge/cli/cli/doc/cluster.md

 ## COMMANDS
     COMMAND is one of the following:
-     define-localhost    # Create a json config file for a local cluster. define-remote       # Create a template for a json config file for a remote cluster. localhost-create    # Create a localhost test cluster of N pgEdge nodes on different ports. localhost-destroy   # Stop and then nuke a localhost cluster. init                # Initialize a cluster from json definition file of existing nodes. add-db              # Add a database to an existing cluster and cross wire it together. remove              # Remove a test cluster from json definition file of existing nodes.
+     define-remote       # Create a template for a json config file for a remote cluster. init                # Initialize a cluster from json definition file of existing nodes. add-db              # Add a database to an existing cluster and cross wire it together. remove              # Remove a test cluster from json definition file of existing nodes.